ClimenteA/kerground/README.md

 You can check the `example` folder which was used for tests.

-Difference with and without kerground:
+Difference with and without kerground (On 8 cores 16GB Ram):
 ![](./loadtestkerground.gif)

 # Dashboard